Table of Contents

 Merleau-Ponty wrote Phenomenology of Perception in 1945, when Western thought was dominated by the Cartesian dualism of mind and body.
 Merleau-Ponty argued instead that mind and body are a unity.

-He drew this conclusion by observing war veterans injured during the war, analysing phenomena that showed an interaction of mind and body.
+He drew this conclusion by observing war veterans injured during the war, analyzing phenomena that showed an interaction of mind and body.

 One such phenomenon was the phantom limb, whereby a veteran could feel his missing limb that had been amputated, as though it was still present and attached to him.